Sanin-Lab/OARscRNA/README.md

 # OARscRNA [![R build status](https://github.com/Sanin-Lab/OARscRNA/workflows/build-check/badge.svg)](https://github.com/Sanin-Lab/OARscRNA/actions?workflow=build-check) <img src="man/figures/logo.png" align="right" height="139"/>

-## Heterogeneity scoring on scRNAseq data based on missingness
+## Transcriptional shifts in scRNAseq revealed through Missingness

-The OAR (observed at random) score reveals cellular heterogeneity, allowing **cell prioritization** for downstream applications.
-For best results, apply the test to group of similar cells where you expect some heterogeneity - *i.e. one cell type across various biological samples or conditions*.
+The OAR (observed at random) score reveals cellular transcriptional shifts, allowing **cell prioritization** for downstream applications.
+For best results, apply the test to group of cells where you expect some common transcriptional programs - *i.e. one cell type across various biological samples or conditions*.
 OAR scores are cluster agnostic (no cluster labels are required) and are robust across:

 -   Technologies
 -   Technical batches/library preparations
 -   Organisms

-**OAR score is a measure of heterogeneity among cells**.
+**OAR score is a measure of transcriptional shifts among cells**.
 A cell with a **positive** OAR score is one where a set of genes appears to be expressed more homogeneously than in other cells tested, and is consequently a highly distinct cell.

 ## Motivation

 scRNAseq data is very sparse (50-90% of expression values are 0).
-Sparsity is *generally* attributed to technical limitations associated with capturing RNA molecules from individual cells. **Some 0s are expected**, and are a consequence of the Gamma-Poisson distribution of count data[^readme-1], whereas “Drop-out” (when 0s occur where positive counts are expected) is a problem associated with specific technologies (UMI- vs. nonUMI-based)[^readme-2].
+Sparsity is *generally* attributed to technical limitations associated with capturing RNA molecules from individual cells. **Some 0s are expected**, and are a consequence of the Gamma-Poisson distribution of count data[^index-1], whereas “Drop-out” (when 0s occur where positive counts are expected) is a problem associated with specific technologies (UMI- vs. nonUMI-based)[^index-2].

-[^readme-1]: Svensson, V. (2020).
+[^index-1]: Svensson, V. (2020).
 Droplet scRNA-seq is not zero-inflated [DOI: 10.1038/s41587-019-0379-5](https://www.nature.com/articles/s41587-019-0379-5)

-[^readme-2]: Cao, Y. *et. al.* (2021).
+[^index-2]: Cao, Y. *et. al.* (2021).
 UMI or not UMI, that is the question for scRNA-seq zero-inflation [DOI: 10.1038/s41587-020-00810-6](https://www.nature.com/articles/s41587-020-00810-6)

 Sparsity has been used to: